San Francisco Dog Bites Lawyer

 • Psychological counseling

-To protect their bottom line, insurance companies and the responsible parties will often attempt to undervalue your claim, making it essential to have skilled California personal injury attorneys like those at Golden Gate Legal fighting for you.
+Insurance companies and at-fault parties often attempt to undervalue claims to protect their own profits, which makes it critical to have experienced California personal injury attorneys like the team at Golden Gate Legal fighting for you.

 Common Dog Bite Injuries